 Church Records and Genealogical Resources

-In addition to searching the HOLLIS Catalog for manuscript records, the listing of Unitarian Universalist Congregational Records (including the various Miscellaneous Collections and the Congregational Resource Files) in the Manuscripts and Archives Department should be consulted to determine what types of records are available for a particular church.
+In addition to searching the HOLLIS for manuscript records, the listing of Unitarian Universalist Congregational Records (including the various Miscellaneous Collections and the Congregational Resource Files) in the Manuscripts and Archives Department should be consulted to determine what types of records are available for a particular church.
 For information about these manuscripts and archives collections, see How to Use the Manuscripts and Archives Collections.

 Print resources that can help in finding records include: